-Honeymoons.com knows the “in’s and out’s” of cruising and we want you to know the most important questions to ask when you are consider a cruise for your honeymoon or romance travel.
-Knowing everything you should know about how to book your cruise, what to expect, what to pack and what to do while on board can be the difference between a great cruise and an bad cruise.
-Below we've compiled our best tips for cruising that gives you everything you need to know and do to make this style vacation one you will enjoy and consider doing again!
+Honeymoons.com knows the “in’s and out’s” of cruising, and we want you to know the most important questions to ask when you are considering a cruise for your honeymoon or next romantic getaway.
+Everything you should know about how to book your cruise, what to expect, what to pack and what to do while on board can be the difference between a great cruise and an bad cruise.
+Below we've compiled our best tips for cruising that gives you everything you need to know and do to make this style vacation one you will enjoy.

-Know that a cruse is not FOR EVERYONE.
-Be sure to read this before booking to esure your honeymoon is all that you want it to be!
+The #1 tip to know is that cruising is NOT for everyone.
+Be sure to read our tips before booking to esure your honeymoon is all that you want it to be!

-- What the ship has to offer passengers, I.e the ships entertainment, size of ship, reputation of ship, dining options & when the ship was last renovated) and what is its ports of call (what's there to do at each port, how long you are there, etc).
+- Find out what the ship offers (i.e. the ships entertainment, size of ship, reputation of ship, dining options & when the ship was last renovated) and what is its ports of call (what's there to do at each port, how long you are there, etc).

 - Ask the ship for a list of the excursions they offer at the ports as well as the list of pricing.
-This is important so you have an idea how much the ports will cost and you can see which ship offers the best for port-of-call activities. (if there is nothing to do at the ports other then the excursions you will want to make sure you can afford the extra fees & charges to enjoy the time off the ship!)
+This is important so you have an idea how much each port will cost, and you can see which ship offers the best port-of-call activities.

-- Understand that if you are flying to your cruise, you need to leave plenty of time!
+- If you are flying to your cruise, you need to leave plenty of time!
 Remember, the BOAT does not wait for anyone.
 If your flight is more then 5 hours in length, and the window is very close to the final boarding time, you should consider traveling the night before to ensure you do not miss the boat.
-With airport delays and security problems you will want to eliminate any stress before you board.
+Many cruise lines also offer pre/post night recommendations.

-- Ask your travel agents what the average age of travelers on board will be.
+- Ask your booking agent what the average age of travelers on board will be.
 A good CRUISE agent will know what the ships demographics are.
-Certain ships and itineraries attract a certain age group and there is nothing worse then being the youngest on board by 50 years or being the oldest by 50 years on board!
+Certain ships and itineraries attract a certain age group and there is nothing worse then being the youngest (or oldest!) on board by 50 years.
 Part of the fun of cruising is enjoying the ships and the people you meet on board.

 - If you want to have Internet in your cabin and/or available 24 hours a day, ask what the options are before you book.